We are revolutionizing mental health through brain stimulation.

 The Temerty Centre also hopes to identify biological markers of brain stimulation treatment response to ultimately improve —and even personalize—treatments.

-Dr. Jeff Daskalakis and Dr. Daniel Blumberger
+Dr. Daniel Blumberger

-Co-Directors, the Temerty Centre for Therapeutic Brain Intervention
+Director and Chair of the Temerty Centre for Therapeutic Brain Intervention

 Welcome to one of the leading brain stimulation centres.